samcartersmith/cds/apps/website/docs/changelog/common.mdx

 > [NPM registry](https://registry-npm.cbhq.net/-/web/detail/@cbhq/cds-common)

-All notable changes to this project will be documented in this file!
+All notable changes to this project will be documented in this file.

 `@cbhq/cds-common` adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).